ncreddine/pose_conversion_pfe/data/README.md

 ## Extract 3D poses

 The data we will train our model on are the 2D poses that are included in the dataset, and this to predict the 3D poses from them.
 Since only the 2D poses are annotated in the dataset, we need to extract 3D poses from the PATS videos.
-We choose to use mediapipe's (holistic)[https://google.github.io/mediapipe/solutions/holistic.html] to extract the 3D poses we need that matchs the PATS annotations.
+We choose to use mediapipe's [holistic](https://google.github.io/mediapipe/solutions/holistic.html) to extract the 3D poses we need that matchs the PATS annotations.

+To do this you need to execute 'pose.py' in order to download the video, extract the 3D pose from the intervals, and read the correspondant 2D pose in the PATS dataset.
+Theses data are stored inside folders that are created for each speaker in each test, train and dev set.

 ---